The Story of Vintage Faith Church

 The move to Mission Street

-While scouting out downtown locations for a coffee/music/art venue and approaching churches located on the west side for office space and additional worship gatherings, we began a conversation with First Presbyterian Church, whose building is situated at one of the busiest intersections in town.
-First Presbyterian Church was a church started in 1889 and from it’s beginning had a very missional focus.
-We discovered that First Presbyterian Church was already very familiar with us and Lee Purkey, the pastor of First Presbyterian, and most of their leadership had even attended our worship gatherings.
+While scouting out downtown locations for a coffee/music/art venue and approaching churches located on the west side to possibly rent space and hold additional worship gatherings, we began a conversation with First Presbyterian Church.
+They were a small church in a very vintage 1938 brick building building, situated at one of the busiest intersections in town.
+We discovered that First Presbyterian Church was already very familiar with us and and most of their leadership had even attended our worship gatherings.
+They were an amazing group of mission-hearted people and generously invited us to use their space.

 The Mission Continues